 - Marshmallow Fruit Dip

-- Washi tape for labeling jars
+- Washi tape for labeling jars and permanent markers

 - Champagne Bucket